meterio/meter-chainbridge/README.md

     "startBlock": "1234",            // The block to start processing events from (default: 0) "blockConfirmations": "10"       // Number of blocks to wait before processing a block "useExtendedCall": "true"        // Extend extrinsic calls to substrate with ResourceID.
 Used for backward compatibility with example pallet. *Default: false*
-}
+    "airDropAmount": "20000000000000000" // define the default amount value of airDrop on destination chain. the unit is wei }
 ```